makrai/notes/bostan-18-text-emo-corpora.md

 ### Grounded-Emotions (Liu+ 2017) is built on social media

-* 2,557 single labeled instances published by 1,369 unique users
+* 2,557 single labeled instances published by 1,369 users
 * main goal: context of other factors including weather, news events, social network, user predisposition, and timing
 * The set of labels is happy and sad